Weil-Petersson Teichm\"uller space

-for all pairs of adjacent arcs $I_1$ and $I_2$ on $S^1$ with the same arc-length $|I_1|=|I_2|(\le\pi)$.
 Beurling-Ahlfors [BA] proved that $h\in\text{Hom}^+(S^1)$ is quasisymmetric if and only if there exists some quasiconformal homeomorphism of $\Delta$ onto itself which has boundary values $h$.
-Later Douady-Earle [DE] gave a quasiconformal extension of $h$ to the unit disk which is also conformally invariant.
+Later Douady-Earle [DE] gave a quasiconformal extension of $h$ to the unit disk which is conformally invariant.

-The universal Teichm\"uller space $T$ is a universal parameter space for all Riemann surfaces and can be defined as the space of all normalized quasisymmetric homeomorphisms on the unit circle, namely, $T=\QS(S^1)/\text{M\"ob}(S^1)$.
-Here, $\QS(S^1)$ denotes the group of all quasisymmetric homeomorphisms of the unit circle, and $\text{M\"ob}(S^1)$ the subgroup of M\"obius transformations of the unit disk.
-It is known that the universal Teichm\"uller space plays a significant role in Teichm\"uller theory, and it is also a fundamental object in mathematics and in mathematical physics.
+The universal Teichm\"uller space $T$ is a universal parameter space for all Riemann surfaces and can be defined as the right coset space $T=\QS(S^1)/\text{M\"ob}(S^1)$, where $\QS(S^1)$ denotes the group of all quasisymmetric homeomorphisms of the unit circle, and $\text{M\"ob}(S^1)$ the subgroup of M\"obius transformations of the unit disk.
+The universal Teichm\"uller space $T$ plays a significant role in Teichm\"uller theory, and it is also a fundamental object in mathematics and in mathematical physics.
 On the other hand, several subclasses of quasisymmetric homeomorphisms and their Teichm\"uller spaces were introduced and studied for various purposes in the literature.
-We refer to the books [Ah], [FM], [Ga], [GL], [Hu], [IT], [Le], [Na], [Po2] and the papers [AZ], [Cu], [GS], [HS], [SW], [TT2] for an introduction to the subject and more details.
+We refer to the books [Ah], [FM], [Ga], [GL], [Hu], [IT], [Le], [Na], [Po2] and the papers [AZ], [Cu], [GS], [FH], [FHS1-2], [HS], [SW], [TT2], [TWS], [WS] for an introduction to the subject and more details.
+In this paper, we are mainly concerned with the so-called Weil-Petersson Teichm\"uller space.

+It is well known that the universal Teichm\"uller space $T$ has a natural complex Banach manifold structure under which the hyperbolic Kobayashi metric is the classical Teichm\"uller metric (see [Ga], [Le], [Na], [Ro]), and the tangent space to $T$ was identified by Reimann [Re] and later by Gardiner-Sullivan [GS].
+Let $\Lambda^*$ denote the Zygmund space in the usual sense (see [Zy]), which consists of all continuous functions $u$ on the unit circle such that